 A flirtatious encounter involving a pair of lovebirds in a San Francisco pet shop leads socialite Melanie Daniels (Tippi Hedren) on a trip to Bodega Bay in pursuit of lawyer Mitch Brenner (Rod Taylor) in Hitchcock’s 1963 adaptation of Daphne du Maurier’s short story.
 Over the course of several days, Mitch’s small hometown is harried by increasingly violent attacks by wild birds, which Melanie and the townspeople are at a loss to explain or predict.

-In a post-screening Q&A, actress Tippi Hedren will discuss the process of filming The Birds with moderator Ross Melnick of the UCSB Film and Media Studies department.
-Following the discussion, Hedren will be available to sign copies of her new memoir, Tippi.
+In a post-screening Q&A, Actress Tippi Hedren discussed the process of filming The Birds with Ross Melnick (Film and Media Studies, UCSB).

 Actress Tippi Hedren

 Tippi Hedren is an actress, author and animal rights activist.
 She made her film debut in The Birds and subsequently appeared in Hitchcock’s psychological drama Marnie (1964).
 Her many later film and television credits include Charlie Chaplin‘s final film A Countess from Hong Kong (1967), the political satire Citizen Ruth (1996), and the existential comedy I Heart Huckabees (2004).
 Through her non-profit Roar Foundation, she supports the care and preservation of big cats through The Shambala Preserve, an 80-acre wildlife habitat in southern California.